tylernwatson/fraud-detection-case-study/instructions.md

 #### Comparing models

 **Notes for writing code:**
 * As you write your code, **always be committing** (ABC) to Github!
+You are work in a group so branches are advised.
 * Write **clean and modular code**.
 * Include **doc strings** for every function/method.

 *Make sure to get a working model first before you try all of your fancy ideas!*

 1. If you have complicated ideas, implement the simplest one first!
 Get a baseline built so that you can compare more complicated models to that one.
-2. Experiment with using different features in your feature matrix.
-Use different featurization techniques like stemming, lemmatization, tf-idf, part of speech tagging, etc.
+2. Experiment with using different features in your design matrix.
+Use different featurization techniques like stemming, lemmatization, tf-idf, part of speech tagging, etc. to take advantage of as much data as you can.
 3. Experiment with different models like SVM, Logistic Regression, Decision Trees, kNN, etc. You might end up with a final model that is a combination of multiple classification models.
 4. Compare their results.
 Make sure to do good comparison and don't just use accuracy!